Nexus-Protocol/documentation/SC_api_for_frontend.md

 Now, we need to get amount of bAsset deposited, you can find how to do it [here](#How-do-you-get-the-amount-deposited-on-bAsset-Vault).

-#### get bAsset valut buffer size
+#### get bAsset vault buffer size

 Also, bAsset do not deposit to Acnhor Earn 100% of loan, it have some UST buffer for emergency case.
-So, you need to query what is UST balance on bAsset contract.
+So, you need to query what is UST balance on bAsset vault contract.
 You can do that by `Bank` query in `terra-js`:
 ```javascript
 const coins = await lcd_client.bank.balance(balance_config.address);